paulxiep/portfolio/catan/README.md

 ## Catan

+---
+#### Showcase (For recruiters looking for highlights)

+ - catan_units/hex_geometry.py (can be visualized with catan_app.py): Not using the standard cube or trapezoidal coordinate system for hex coordinates, I daresay my system is more intuitive to humans and while code is not easy to read and debug, it'll scale to any hex board size.

+---

 Catan or Settlers of Catan is a popular classic board game.
 I only just in February 2023 started playing it.
 I found some academic papers on Catan strategy and algorithm and I wanted to see how well I can make one too.

 Currently the project is in Phase 3.
 As it is in the early part of a phase, the code won't be clean.
 This is the same as when forking a new branch for new feature implementation, but this is a portfolio, not production, so I just develop in the main branch so you can see new updates sooner.